ThowV/4.1-4.2-theory/TDD.md

 -   Narrative: "In order to ..., as a ..., I want to ...";
 -   Scenario's: "Given ..., when ..., then ...";
--   Scenario'sserve as the acceptance criteria for the narrative;
+-   Scenario's serve as the acceptance criteria for the narrative;
 -   "Given" defines the precondition (arrange);
 -   "When" defines the actions (act);
 -   "Then" defines the expectations (assert);